devblok/koru/README.md

 - [ ] An AI engine (experiment with neural networks too)
 - [ ] Artificial intelligence that utilises GPU? [gorgonia](https://github.com/gorgonia/gorgonia)
 - [ ] Design an actual game

+## Known bugs

+- go-sdl does not yet release vulkan bindings, therefore Gopkg contains a commit from master. `dep ensure` likes to reset the verision to a newest tag.
+Keep an eye on it when updating packages.